 Internal Medicine - Hospital of the University of Pennsylvania

 Hematology and Oncology - Hospital of the University of Pennsylvania

 Internal Medicine; Hematology and Oncology

 My primary focus is providing excellent care to people with chronic lymphocytic leukemia (CLL).
 At MSK, I serve as Director of the CLL Program.
 I oversee a team of experts who are entirely dedicated to all aspects of diagnosing and treating CLL.
 Our combined expertise allows us to develop the best treatment plans tailored to each patient’s unique situation.
 We can safely administer current therapies and also provide access to the newest treatments through clinical trials.
 Our mission is to provide people with CLL with state-of-the-art monitoring and treatments through clinical research and expertise.

 - Clinical Trials Investigated by Dr. Mato

-- A Phase I Study of APR-246 with Ibrutinib or with Venetoclax and Rituximab in People with Chronic Lymphocytic Leukemia or Mantle Cell Lymphoma
+- A Phase I Study of Epcoritamab in People with Relapsed or Persistent Chronic Lymphocytic Leukemia

 - A Phase I/II Study of LOXO-305 in Patients with Previously Treated Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma or Non-Hodgkin Lymphoma